 - Less heavy: Is lighter (by 520g or 34 percent) and hence easier to carry around.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More affordable: Was introduced into a lower priced category (70 percent cheaper at launch).

-Reasons to prefer the Canon EOS-1D X Mark II:
+Arguments in favor of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.